-The positive role that liberalized agricultural trade can play in supporting sustainable agriculture, action on climate, food systems and addressing global food security needs must be made more explicit in international forums.
+The positive role that liberalized agricultural trade can play in supporting sustainable agriculture, action on climate, food systems and addressing global food security needs must be made more explicit in other international fora, in addition to the WTO.

 The Marrakesh Agreement establishing the WTO recognized Members' shared desire to optimize 'use of the world's resources in accordance with the objective of sustainable development, seeking both to protect and preserve the environment and to enhance the means for doing so'.